Kate Matthews

 Kate Seston Matthews (August 13, 1870 – July 5, 1956) was an American photographer who depicted tableaux vivants and scenes of everyday life in her community of Pewee Valley, Kentucky, at the turn of the 20th century.

 Early life

 Kate Seston Matthews was born in New Albany, Indiana, on August 13, 1870.
 After a childhood illness weakened one of her eyes and left her very frail, Lucien G. and Charlotta Anne Clark Matthews arranged for their youngest daughter to be educated at home while her seven siblings attended school.
 Sometime between 1880 and 1895, the Matthews family moved to Oldham County, Kentucky, where they eventually bought a fourteen-room Victorian house and roughly twelve acres on Ashwood Avenue in Pewee Valley.
-Kate lived in the family home known as Clovercroft until she died on July 5, 1956.
+Matthews lived in the family home known as Clovercroft until she died on July 5, 1956.